Topaz (Bepler, et al)

 Overview of the Topaz wrapper available through CryoSPARC.

-The Topaz wrapper in CryoSPARC incorporates deep learning models used in Topaz to automatically pick particles with a set of previously-picked particles or to denoise micrographs.
+The wrapper in CryoSPARC incorporates deep learning models used in Topaz to automatically pick particles with a set of previously-picked particles or to denoise micrographs.
 The wrapper consists of four jobs:

 Topaz Train